icegoat9/tinytapeout03-7seglife/README.md

 During Step 4, two segments die and two more are born, and we realize it's in an infinite loop between this state and the previous state.

-## Carrier PCB Setup
+## Running the Automata

+If using the actual hardware (the ASIC on the standard Tiny Tapeout carrier PCB):
 * Ensure the Scan Chain Control is set to Internal (the default)
 * Ensure the Clock Source Select jumper is set to On-Board (the default)
 * Select this Tiny Tapeout project from the 256 possibilities by setting the Select Project dipswitches to project 2 (i.e. dip switch 2 on, all others off)
 * Remove the Slow Clock jumper from the PCB and save it (this will be used for automatic mode below)
 * Power up the system

-## Running the Automata

 On power-up, the segments will be initialized to an unpredictable state.
-You can also set them to a specific pattern as noted below in "Setup".
+You can also set them to a specific pattern as noted below.

-*Side note: earlier versions of this documentation, including the docs released on the tinytapeout site and perhaps the simulator, refer to input dip switches #1-#8.
-However, the carrier PCB as received back labels them as inputs 0 to 7.
-For clarity, I've updated this copy of the documentation to use their 0-7 value.*
+*Side note: Earlier versions of this documentation, including the docs released to the tinytapeout site and perhaps the simulator, refer to input dip switches #1-#8.
+However, I see the carrier PCB as received back labels them as inputs 0 to 7.
+For clarity, I've updated this copy of the documentation to use their 0-7 value instead.*

 To run the automaton step by step, ensure we are in manual clock stepping mode:
 * In the Wokwi simulator, this involves setting the PCB clock slide switch to the "manual clock" position (not "system clock")